 Knowledge management components refer to the elements that knowledge management deals with to create or use knowledge in the organization.
 Four components of knowledge management are as follows: People, Process, Tools, and Strategy.
 Regardless of the size of an organization or what knowledge needs are required, people are always needed to lead, sponsor, and facilitate knowledge sharing.

-knowledge management is the leading force for any organization in this era.
-As a result of the importance of knowledge management, Knowledge management components gain their importance.
+Knowledge management is the leading force for any organization in this era.
+As a result of the importance of knowledge management, Knowledge management components gain their significance.